NiranjanSaiP/NiranjansaiP/README.md

 ### Project 1: Automatic Temperature Based Fan Speed Controller using Arduino

-- Description: |E-commerce platform where any one can add , sell or buy product.
+- Description: Fan speed controls based on temperature.
+We set the temperature, and when it's high or low, the fan rotates accordingly.
+When the temperature is lower than the minimum set temperature, it stops rotating.
 - Technologies Used: arduino, hardware components.

 ### Project 2: Emotional Analysis of Tweets

-- Description: platform for innovator in University of Rwanda corraborate to turn their idea into productivity.
+- Description: Analyzed and classified tweets into positive, negative and neutral using the machine learning algorithms, and python libraries.
 - Technologies Used: nlp, machine learing-python.

 ### Project 3: Live Telecasting Robo

-- Description: website to show all information about team bakame coder paasionate team in word of technology.
+- Description: Designed a Survillence Robo Car which will control using mobile and attached ESP-32cam to view live streaming.
 - Technologies Used: html, hardware components, ESP32cam.